LafeLabs/bookofgeometron-2019/book1/README.md

 What do we do with all this information?
 First we learn it.
 We build up media about our watershed, just tracing what exists in our own lives, become familiar with what knowledge already exists in society about, it.
 Then, we build up more information on the watershed we interact with and share that: messages for others in the same watershed, scientific data, shared observations, research, and more and more links between connected parts of the real network of watershed elements(such as streams the feed into one another, bridges on the same stream).
 Finally, we teach others how to do this, so that the network of information spreads.
 This will be a little bit like a crowd sourced global atlas of all things relating to water: not things like "the wikipedia page on water towers" but things like "the water tower in the middle of Maple Lawn Maryland, along MD route 216 near the park n ride".

 The network consists of both online media and physical media.
 Physical media generally consists of objects which can be left outside in the weather which communicate how a place or thing fits into the global atlas of watershed elements via urls or names or symbols or some combination.
 The online component is a self-replciating media system, to be more thoroughly documented in a future section, which can be hosted on any web server on the Internet.
 Self=replicating means you replicate the pages your "self".
 That is, anyone familiar with basic operation of the Watershed network is also familiar with how to teach a new person to replicate it, and this is simple enough that non experts can easily learn it and do it.
 Each web page in the Network also is a fractal: it can be forked down to an arbitrary number of sub-layers of heiearchy.

+Each new instance of this book will document the local watershed as it exists where the book was edited.
+In this case the local watershed is the Hammond Branch, a very small stream that wildly fluctuates in flow with the weather.
+In heavy rains it looks like a river.
+When it hasn't rained for a few days it looks like barely a stream.
+Hammond Branch empties into the Little Patuxent, downstream of where it is joined by the Middle Patuxent, then the combined Little Patuxent eventually empties into the main Patuxent river, where it meanders down to empty into Chesapeake bay just a little bit north of the mouth of the Potomac River.
+Chesapeake bay then empties out into the West side of the North Atlantic ocean.

+Where does water come from? where does it go?  how much?  what is the rainfall?  what are the prevailing winds that determine where the clouds come from?
+Where do the clouds form?

 This is the symbol for the Watershed network, created by the Geometron language documented later: